Request a CatalogContact Us

 What if my child won't listen to me?

-The truth is 'absent discipline equals absent learning.'
-CHC's materials reinforce good behavior and contain many positive and helpful character-building tips.
-You may also find helpful the media kit You're a Better Parent Than You Think.
-It is produced by Dr. Ray Guarendi, a Catholic psychologist and homeschooling father of ten [all adopted] who often speaks on methods of discipline.
+The truth is ‘absent discipline equals absent learning.’
+CHC’s materials reinforce good behavior and contain many positive and helpful character-building tips.
+You may also find this book to be helpful, Raising Good Kids, by Dr. Ray Guarendi, a Catholic psychologist and homeschooling father of ten (all adopted) who often speaks on methods of discipline.

 Return to top